- This exhibit is suitable for all ages.

 - Lower Level, Ships Through The Ages

 Ships through the Ages is a collection of authentic ship models ranging from reproductions of the first sea craft that dared to sail the ocean nearly 5,000 years ago to luxury liners of the mid-1900s.
 The exhibit features models of approximately 50 famous ships that were used for war, passenger transportation and distribution.
-Each model chronicles a different eras in man's quest to travel the sea.
+Each model chronicles a different era in man's quest to travel the sea.

 The most ancient ship in the exhibit is the Sahure.
 Named after King Sahure, this Egyptian vessel is recognized to be the first sailing craft ever to venture on the open seas.
 It sailed the Mediterranean Sea around 2,750 B.C.
 Other early ships include models of a Phoenician ocean trader dating from 600 B.C., the Viking Oseberg, from around 850 A.D., and the Chinese Yangtze from 1,200 A.D.
 Ships from many sea-faring countries are included in the exhibit, including Italy, Norway and Japan.

 Famous and historic ships are also represented in the exhibit.
-You'll see scale models of Christopher Columbus’ famous fleet--- the Nina, the Pinta, and the Santa Maria.
+You'll see scale models of Christopher Columbus’ famous fleet: the Niña, the Pinta, and the Santa Maria.

-The exhibit shows the many purposes for which modern ships are constructed: a banana boat, a tanker, tug boats for moving barges and other ships, special vessels for laying or repairing cable on the ocean floor and ocean liners for carrying passengers.
+The exhibit shows the many purposes for which modern ships are constructed: a banana boat, a tanker, tug boats for moving barges and other ships, special vessels for laying or repairing cable on the ocean floor, and ocean liners for carrying passengers.
 The differences between ships designed for ocean travel and those intended for local or river use also can be seen.